KMY-SEU/EXP-CAIMLR2024/README.md

 # EXP-CAIMLR2024
-The code of the paper ``Quantifying Expressive Power of Time-Series Neural Networks''
+The code of the paper ``Quantifying Expressive Power of Time-Series Neural Networks''.